Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

 .. meta::
    :keywords: Vitis, Motor Control, Vitis Motor Control Library, Alveo
-   :description: Vitis Motor Control Library is an open-sourced Vitis library written in C++ for accelerating Motor Control applications in a variety of use cases.
+   :description: AMD Vitis |trade| Motor Control Library is an open-sourced Vitis library written in C++ for accelerating Motor Control applications in a variety of use cases.
    :xlnxdocumentclass: Document
    :xlnxdocumenttype: Tutorials